f5devcentral/f5-agility-labs-cert/docs/class2/modules/module01.rst

    :width: 2.39187in
    :height: 1.66681in

-iv.
+d.
 When you have completed your VLAN configuration, hit the
     **Finished** button

 .. important::